-The rules were continuously discussed within the technical committee of the humanoid league and also on the humanoid league mailing list.
-The following members of the technical committee for 2019 were responsible for the rule evolution: Jacky Baltes, Hafez Farazi, Reinhard Gerndt, Ludovic Hofer, Maike Paetzel, Soroush Sadeghnejad and Michael Sattler.
+The rules were continuously discussed within the technical committee of the humanoid league and also on the humanoid league forum.
+The following members of the technical committee for 2020 were responsible for the rule evolution: Jacky Baltes, Reinaldo Bianchi, Reinhard Gerndt, Wang Hao, Ludovic Hofer, Maike Paetzel and Soroush Sadeghnejad.
 Special thanks go to Martin Friedmann, Sebastian Mielke and Timon Giese for the contribution of several figures and to Philipp Allgeuer for his contributions to the 2019 version of the rules.